 - If you have to use candles or matches always take special care.
-Put them out completely before leaving the room or going to bed. - Use a snuffer or a spoon to put out candles.
-It's safer than blowing them out when sparks can fly. - Make sure candles are secured in a proper holder and away from materials that may catch fire - like curtains. - Keep a mobile phone handy so you can still make an emergency call if there is a power cut.
+Put them out completely before leaving the room or going to bed. - Make sure candles are secured in a proper holder and away from materials that may catch fire - like curtains. - Keep a mobile phone handy so you can still make an emergency call if there is a power cut.